-Public transport in Helsinki may be unsafe, due to the fact that pickpockets may be found there.
+Public transport in Helsinki may be unsafe, because pickpockets may be found there.
 During winter roads become more dangerous because of the ice and driving can be difficult.
 Snow tires are obligatory from 1st December to 28th February.

 PICKPOCKETS RISK : LOW

-Taking into account the fact that more than 3.5 million tourists visit Helsinki yearly that huge amount of people makes pickpocketing easy.
+Taking into account the fact that more than 3.5 million tourists visit Helsinki yearly a huge amount of people makes pickpocketing easy.
 Central railway station and Kamppi shopping center should be avoided.
-The tourists are the most frequent victims because they have valuables, passports and money with them.
+The tourists are the most frequent victims because they have valuables, passports, and money with them.

 NATURAL DISASTERS RISK : LOW

 There are no threats of serious natural hazards.
-The only problem might be long and very cold winters.
+The only problem might be a long and very cold winter.
 All visitors are advised to bring proper clothes.

 MUGGING RISK : LOW